bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 ![](images2/media/image213.png){width="3.0in"
 height="2.2823917322834646in"}

-Let\'s view the CSS file.
+Let&apos;s view the CSS file.

 It has two class selectors dot A and dot B and each has a margin property.